infochimps-labs/ironfan-homebase/README.md

 Now follow the detailed install notes in [`homebase/notes/INSTALL.md`](https://github.com/infochimps-labs/ironfan/wiki/install).

-In the Install page You'll notice the Git clone instructions again, we just want to make sure you're on the right track.
+In the Install notes you'll notice the Git clone instructions again, we just want to make sure you're on the right track.